 BCCIE collaborates with key government ministries at both the provincial and federal levels.

-Provincial: We are primarily funded by the Ministry of Advanced Education (AVED).
-We report to AVED and also work closely with colleagues at the Ministry of Education, the Ministry of International Trade, and the Ministry of Jobs, Tourism and Skills Training.
+Provincial: We are primarily funded by the Ministry of Advanced Education, Skills & Training (AEST).
+We report to AEST and also work closely with colleagues at the Ministry of Education and the Ministry of Jobs, Trade and Technology.

 BC Ministry of Education